drewbarontini/minder/README.md

 Status
 ======

 A Middleman-powered front-end status application.
+Use cases:

+- When building out a front-end for a site, adding pages for the designer to review once the front-end is implemented.
+- Using the list to mark the status of live pages on a front-end and mark the bug-free, completed pages.

 Installing Middleman
 --------------------